 Large Credit Relationships.
-As of March 31, 2014, the aggregate amount of loans to our 10 and 25 largest borrowers (including related entities) amounted to approximately \$64.9 million, or 12.97% of total loans, and \$113.2 million, or 22.6% of total loans, respectively.
+As of June 30, 2014, the aggregate amount of loans to our 10 and 25 largest borrowers (including related entities) amounted to approximately \$73.7 million, or 13.6% of total loans, and \$142.1 million, or 26.3% of total loans, respectively.
 See "Risk Factors-Risk Related to Our Business-We have a significant amount of loans outstanding to a limited number of borrowers, which may increase our risk of loss."

 Loan Underwriting and Approval.
 Our underwriting philosophy seeks to balance our desire to make sound, high quality loans while recognizing that lending money involves a degree of business risk.
 We have loan policies designed to assist us in managing this business risk.
 These policies provide a general framework for our loan origination, monitoring and funding activities, while recognizing that not all risks can be anticipated.
 Our board of directors delegates loan authority up to board-approved limits collectively to our Director's Loan Committee, comprised of two outside directors, and the members of the Executive Loan Committee, which is comprised of the Bank's Chairman and Chief Executive Officer, the Vice Chairman and the Chief Lending Officer (or other designee of executive management).
 Responsibility is then delegated to the Bank's loan officers and lending support staff, who are charged with executing this responsibility in a judicious manner.
 When the total relationship exceeds an individual's loan authority, approval of the Executive Loan Committee is required.
 Additionally, loans to individuals that would exceed \$8.0 million in total relationship debt must also be approved by the Director's Loan Committee.
-Further, loans that exceed \$12.5 million in total relationship debt must also directors.
+Further, loans that exceed \$12.5 million in total relationship debt must be approved by the full board of directors.
 The Director's Loan Committee also reviews all loans approved by the Executive Loan Committee which exceed \$3.0 million in total relationship debt on a monthly basis.
 The objective of the Bank's approval process is to provide a disciplined, collaborative approach to larger credits while maintaining responsiveness to client needs.